ReinProject/python-rein/README.md

 Python-rein currently cannot query for unspent outputs or assemble transactions so it is recommended that you download a copy of [ReinProject's fork of Coinb.in](https://github.com/ReinProject/coinbin) in order to sign (and for the worker and mediator, broadcast) the payment transactions.

-If you want detailed information about pending jobs use `rein status`.
-If run with the --jobid option, all documents associated with a specific gig will be printed to the screen.
+If you want detailed information about pending jobs, click on the job in question after running `rein start`.

 ## Addresses and Payments